Program for Public Humanities

 As part of our commitment to public humanities, we are honored to serve on the Steering Committee of the North Eastern Public Humanities Consortium (NEPH), based at Yale University and its public humanities program.
 The Consortium fosters public projects animated by humanistic inquiry in support of art, culture, history, and education for a more democratic society.
 Through Tisch College, Tufts University joins eleven other member institutions—Bard Graduate Center, Brown, Columbia, CUNY Grad Center, Harvard, Lehigh, New York University, Rutgers University-Newark, University of Delaware, University of Massachusetts Boston, and Yale—that are engaged in developing public humanities in various ways.

 NEPH provides opportunities for faculty, students, professionals, and community members to build partnerships and enhance the relationship between liberal arts and the public through humanities practices like historical preservation, oral history, material culture, curation and exhibition, documentary work, digital humanities, public art, cultural heritage, and more.
 The Consortium provides an innovative structure for sharing ideas, determining best practices, and strategizing funding and resources.
 It aims to serve as a powerful advocate for the importance of public humanities both within the member institutions and across the region.
-Along with the two other area members, Harvard and UMass Boston, Tufts and Tisch College will host NEPH’s annual meeting in 2019.
+Along with the two other area members, Harvard and UMass Boston, Tufts and Tisch College hosted NEPH’s annual symposium in April 2019.